 About This Tool

 JSON Web Tokens (JWT) are the standard for secure data transmission in modern web apps.
-But they are encoded strings, making them impossible to read without decoding.
-Our Free JWT Decoder instantly parses the token to reveal the <strong>Header</strong> (algorithm info) and <strong>Payload</strong> (user data/claims).
-It helps you debug authentication issues, verify token contents, and check expiration times without sending your token to a server.
+But they're encoded strings, making them impossible to read without decoding.
+Our free JWT Decoder instantly parses the token to reveal the <strong>Header</strong> (algorithm info) and <strong>Payload</strong> (user data/claims).
+It helps you debug authentication issues, verify token contents, and check expiration times — and your token isn't sent to any server.

 What is a JWT?